 This Sicilian salad is colorful and unusual.
 My grandmother used to tell us that when there was nothing to eat in Sicily, there were always tarocchi, or blood oranges, so called because of their deep red color.
 Blood oranges are available in late June and early July, but when I can’t get them, I use navel oranges.

-To serve, arrange the salad on a bed of Romaine lettuce.
-Sprinkle nuts and olives onto oranges and pour the juices over it.
+- To serve, arrange the salad on a bed of Romaine lettuce and pour the juices over.

 This recipe was featured on Season 3 - Episode 308.